Qubic-Core-Services/Proposals/CCF Proposal  - Ambassador Program S04 (Revised).md

 # CCF Proposal - Ambassador Program SO4 (Revised)

 ## CCF Proposal
-Request to approve the budget of the Ambassador Program Season 4 for the months September, October with approx xxx bln Qubic / $xxx per/bln.
+Request to approve the budget of the Ambassador Program Season 4 for the months September, October with approx 27 bln QUBIC / $2200 per/bln.
 Wallet: LVRGSAJQRAFELGGAHVAGJLKCGUDDOAEVSDEJAAEGNEVJWQRWDPHOBYHFCJCK

 **Available Options:**
 Option 0: No, I don't want
-Option 1: Yes, approved the budget of 2200 bln QUBIC
+Option 1: Yes, approved the budget of 27bln QUBIC

 ---